 Loop detector lead-in cable, shall be continuous from the terminal in the controller cabinet to a splice made with detector loop leads, in the first handhole provided adjacent to the detector loop.
-Apply Butyl Rubber Polymer Tape sealant between the wires and completely cover the silicone rubber.
-As an acceptable alternate, use a 3M Company Scotchcast Kit, or approved equal, for splicing in the handhole.
+Apply butyl rubber polymer tape sealant between the wires and completely cover the silicone rubber.
+As an acceptable alternate, the Contractor may use a 3M Company Scotchcast Kit, or approved equal, for splicing in the handhole.